top of page

 Free Library of Philadelphia

-In partnership with The Philadelphia School District’s TV Station (PSTV) and The Free Library of Philadelphia, SIMBY Presents: The Voices of Sisterly Affection is on display in front of the Library's Field Teen Center until March 31, 2025 and we are providing culturally relevant photo programming led by Black photographers for the next generation of Black storytellers.
+In partnership with The Philadelphia School District’s TV Station (PSTV) and The Free Library of Philadelphia, SIMBY Presents: The Voices of Sisterly Affection is on display in front of the Library's Field Teen Center, and we are providing culturally relevant photo programming led by Black photographers for the next generation of Black storytellers.

 bottom of page